pereznetworks/My-Tic-Tac-Toe-Game/README.md

             how many boxes the opponent could have filled, and then how soon opponent could have 2 boxes in a row

-          I can use the game.winRowsProgress to...
+          I can use the game.gameBoardState to...
           look at which wins are possible,
           given the boxes that have been filled, and how many turns remain.